 Who is a Candidate for Otoplasty?

-Most people over the age of five who have ears that protrude or other ear shape or size concerns are good candidates for ear surgery.
+Most people over the age of five who have ears that protrude or other ear shape or size concerns are good candidates for otoplasty.
 Patients should also be in overall good health and have realistic expectations for the surgery.
-During a consultation at our Denver or Lone Tree office, one of our board-certified plastic surgeons will evaluate your health and examine your ears to determine if otoplasty is a suitable procedure for you.
+Patients should also have fully developed ears.
+During a consultation at our Denver or Lone Tree office, one of our board-certified facial plastic surgeons will evaluate your medical history and examine your ears to determine if otoplasty is a suitable procedure for you.

 The Otoplasty Procedure